When Does Pairing Seeds Reduce Variance? Evidence from a Multi-Agent Economic Simulation: Case Study

 \section{Case Study}

-We illustrate the practical implications of Paired Seed Evaluation(PSE) through a worked case study based on an extension of the TaxAI simulator\citep{mi2024taxai}.
+We illustrate the practical implications of pairing through an extension of the TaxAI simulator\citep{mi2024taxai}.
 We augment the government action space with an additional endogenously learned policy corresponding to a universal basic income (UBI) specified as a fraction of GDP, and compare transfer and no-transfer regimes under identical training and evaluation budgets.
-The purpose of this case study is not to provide a comprehensive policy analysis of UBI, but to demonstrate how PSE alters statistical reliability and qualitative conclusions in a learning-based policy simulator.
+While this case study focuses on a single simulator and intervention type, it serves to demonstrate the methodology and motivate broader investigation of when and how paired evaluation should be applied in practice.